Protecting our Community

 A community effort

-Our funding wouldn’t be possible without the generous support of donors and volunteers who believe in rebuilding Hot Springs together.
+Our efforts wouldn’t be possible without the generous support of donors and volunteers who believe in rebuilding Hot Springs together.
 Whether through financial contributions, materials, or hands-on labor, our community has stepped up to ensure that no one is left behind in the recovery process.

 If you’d like to support our mission, consider making a donation or volunteering with RHSA.
 Every dollar brings us one step closer to rebuilding our town—stronger and more resilient than before.